 In Baker’s own words, here is how and why he chose a rainbow for the flag:

 “A Rainbow Flag was a conscious choice, natural and necessary.
 The rainbow came from the earliest recorded history as a symbol of hope.
 In the Book of Genesis, it appeared as proof of a covenant between God and all living creatures.
 It was also found in Chinese, Egyptian, and Native American history.
 A Rainbow Flag would be our modern alternative to the pink triangle.
 Now the rioters who claimed their freedom at the Stonewall Bar in 1969 would have their own symbol of liberation.”

 Image: Fragment of Original Pride Flag

 The original flag consisted of eight colors with a meaning associated with each.
 Starting at the top, hot pink symbolized sex, red for life, orange stood for healing, yellow represented sunlight, green for nature, turquoise stood for art, indigo represented harmony and the last color, violet, was associated with spirit.
 The current flag omitted hot pink and turquoise and replaced the colors with blue.

-As we approach the month of June, we hope that reading, or in some cases, re-reading, the history of the LGBTQ+ movement will inspire you to be you, your authentic self.
-If you would like to talk to a trained therapist on your sexual orientation, gender identity or the coming out process, please call Good Therapy Counseling at 630-473-3971 or email us at email@example.com
+As we approach the month of June, we hope that reading, or in some cases, re-reading, the history of the LGBTQ+ movement will inspire you to be your authentic self.
+If you would like to talk to a trained therapist about your sexual orientation, gender identity, or the coming out process, please call Good Therapy Counseling at 630-473-3971 or email us at email@example.com